• Skip to primary navigation

 chicken congee

-In Chinese culture, it's often eaten during the cold winter days as its a great way to warm your body up, thanks to the warming properties of the chicken, ginger and the porridge itself.
-However, you can eat this dish anytime of the year.
+In Chinese culture, congee is often eaten in the cold season to bring warmth.
+The warming properties of the porridge, chicken, and ginger attribute to this, but you can enjoy this dish anytime of the year!

 Ingredients & Substitutes